ViViVerse/VVVCreator/README.md

 \#\#uc(PACKAGE_NAME\#\#

-That's right: no closing parenthesis!
+That's right: no closing parenthesis!<br/>
 These are the existing modifiers:

 + uc<br />Convert the entire macro value to uppercase.